-The Committee meets at least twice a year in advance of the publication of the annual and half-yearly financial results of the Company.
+The Committee meets at least three times a year.
 At the three meetings held during the financial year, the Committee has:

-- reviewed the internal controls and risk management systems of the Company and its third party providers; - reviewed the performance of the Company's third party service providers and ensured that they complied with the terms of their agreements and that the terms of the agreements remain competitive; - agreed the audit fee and audit plan with the Auditor, including the principal areas of focus; - received and discussed with the Auditor their report on the results of the audit; - reviewed the Company's financial statements and advised the Board accordingly; - reviewed the Investment Management Agreement to ensure that the terms remain competitive; - reviewed the performance of the Manager; - satisfied itself that the continued appointment of the Manager was in the interests of shareholders as a whole; - recommended to the Board that the Manager's appointment be continued; and - reviewed and, where appropriate, updated the Company's risk register.
+- reviewed the internal controls and risk management systems of the Company and its third party providers; - reviewed the performance of the Company's third party service providers and ensured that they complied with the terms of their agreements and that the terms of their agreements remain competitive; - agreed the audit fee and audit plan with the Auditor, including the principal areas of focus; - received and discussed with the Auditor their report on the results of the audit; - reviewed the Company's financial statements and advised the Board accordingly; - reviewed the Manager's arrangements for its employees and contractors to raise concerns, in confidence about possible wrongdoing in financial reporting or other matters insofar as they affect the Company (no incidents were reported during the period); - reviewed the Investment Management Agreement to ensure that the terms remain competitive; - reviewed the performance of the Manager; - satisfied itself that the continued appointment of the Manager was in the interests of shareholders as a whole; - recommended to the Board that the Manager's appointment be continued; - reviewed and, where appropriate, updated the Company's risk register; and - reviewed its own performance as a Committee and its own Terms of Reference

-ANNUAL REPORT FOR THE YEAR ENDED 31 MARCH 2022
+ANNUAL REPORT FOR THE YEAR ENDED 31 MARCH 2023

-Subsequent to discussion with the Manager and the Auditor, the Committee determined the following key areas of risk in relation to the financial statements of the Company for the year ended 31 March 2022 and how they were addressed:
+Subsequent to discussion with the Manager and the Auditor. the Committee determined the following key areas of risk in relation to the financial statements of the Company for the year ended 31 March 2023 and how they were addressed:

-Significant issue How the issue was addressed Valuation and The Board reviews detailed portfolio ownership of valuations at each meeting.
-It relies on the the Company's Administrator and AIFM to use appropriate investments pricing in accordance with the accounting standards adopted by the Company.
+How the issue was addressed Significant issue Valuation and The Board reviews detailed portfolio ownership of valuations at each meeting.
+It relies on the the Company's Administrator and AIFM to use appropriate pricing in accordance with the accounting investments standards adopted by the Company.
 Ownership of listed investments is verified by reconciliation to the Custodian's records.
 In addition, the Depositary reports to the Committee in relation to its monitoring and oversight of the activities of the AIFM, Administrator and Custodian.
 No matters of significance were identified in their monitoring.
-Maintenance of The Committee regularly considers investment trust the controls in place to ensure that the status regulations for maintaining investment trust status are observed at all times and receives supporting documentation from the Manager and the Administrator.

-Incomplete

-or inaccurate

-or inaccurate

-revenue

-recognition

-Income received is accounted for

-in accordance with the Company's

-accounting policies as set out in Note 1

-to these accounts.
-The Board receives

-income forecasts, including special

-dividends, and receives an explanation

-from the Manager for any significant

-movements from previous forecasts and

-prior year figures.

-Ensuring the Annual Report and Accounts is fair, balanced and understandable.
-The Committee reviewed and discussed this Annual Report and Accounts and advised the Board that it is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's position and performance, business model and strategy.
+Maintenance of The Committee regularly considers investment trust the controls in place to ensure that the regulations for maintaining investment status trust status are observed at all times and receives supporting documentation from the Manager and the Administrator.
+Incomplete Income received is accounted for in accordance with the Company's accounting or inaccurate policies as set out in Note 1 to these revenue accounts.
+The Board receives income recognition forecasts, including special dividends, and receives an explanation from the Manager for any significant movements from previous forecasts and prior year figures.
+Ensuring the The Committee reviewed and discussed Annual Report this Annual Report and Accounts and and Accounts is advised the Board that it is fair, balanced fair, balanced and and understandable and provides the understandable. information necessary for shareholders to assess the Company's position and performance, business model and strategy.